- Practice Areas

 A study from Rice University and the University of Chicago revealed that there is an uptick in fatal accidents in cities where rideshares operate.
 This increase coincides with an increase in vehicle miles traveled, which is likely due—in part—to “deadheading”.
 Deadheading is a term used for drivers who have dropped off a passenger and are driving around waiting for their next ride.
 The increase in fatal accidents is estimated at 2-3 percent.
 However, Uber and Lyft dispute the study’s findings.

-If you were injured in a rideshare accident, you deserve to have the legal information and guidance that you need to recover the compensation to pay for your recovery.
+If you were injured in a rideshare accident in San Diego, you deserve to have the legal information and guidance that you need to recover the compensation to pay for your recovery.
 Gomez Trial Attorneys is consistently ranked among the top law firms in the country by U.S. News & World Report, and we have obtained more than $500 million for our clients over the past 20 years.